robili/raindrop_sync/README.md

 In Raindrop you need three collections.
 One collection contains the list of urls you want to process (SOURCE_COLLECTION_ID), one is for storing the processed ones (PROCESSED_COLLECTION_ID) and the one for the ones that couldn't be processed (UNPROCESSED_COLLECTION_ID).
 You need to specify the IDs in main.py.

+You can also define the number of articles per run in main.py (ARTICLES_PER_RUN).

 ## Output

 The script will create a file with today's date in the current folder.
-This can then just be sent to your Kindle, uploaded to you Kobo Reader or whatever.
+This can then just be sent to your Kindle, uploaded to you Kobo Reader or whatever you use to consume text.